Grab a tab!

 Feel free to get creative with this!
 Pop tabs are often delivered to us in coffee cans, baggies, decorated shoe boxes or in pop tab collection houses available (in limited quantities) at the Ronald McDonald House®.
 If you need labels for your collection, contact us at (507) 282-3955 or download our labels here (PDF can be printed on Avery 5164 labels)

 Where do I drop my pop tabs off?

-Pop tabs can also be dropped off at any local Rochester, Minnesota McDonald’s restaurant.
+Pop tabs can also be dropped off at any local Rochester, MN McDonald’s restaurant.